 - Before raising or lowering the upper station, the boat should be either on a cradle, the trailer or moored to a dock in a safe location close to the haul out where rough water, wind or boat wakes are not a problem.
 Also make sure there are no low hanging power lines near the boat that could come in contact with sunshade as it is rotated. - 2.
 Place the cradle for the sunshade and rear section in the center of the cockpit. - 3.
 Remove the outriggers and lower or remove antennas that may interfere with the operation. - 4.
 Fold the seat bolsters up to the leaning post position. - 5.
-Secure $1/2'' \times 15'$ nylon handling lines to each side of the sunshade frame. - 6.
-Loosen the hand bolts on each side of the Upper station near the seats. - 7.
+Secure 1/2" x 15' nylon handling lines to each side of the sunshade frame. - 6.
+Loosen the hand bolts on each side of the upper station near the seats. - 7.
 With one or two people on the rear section and one on the front, lift each section slightly to take the strain off the alignment pins where the sections separate. - 8.
-Rotate the rear section just enough to separate it from the front section and carefully lower the front section until it rests on the pads on the hardtop.
+Rotate the rear section just enough to separate it from the front section and carefully lower the front section until it rests on the pads on the hardtop. - 9.
+The person handling the front section can now move to the cockpit to assist in rotating the rear section to the cradle. - 10.
+The person or persons supporting the rear section can now use the handling lines to carefully and slowly rotate the rear section behind the rear of the hardtop to the person in the cockpit. - 11.
+As the rear section is lowered the person in the cockpit will help support the weight and align the cradle. - 12.
+Continue lowering the rear section until it rests in the cradle. - 13.
+Use straps to secure the front section to the hardtop and the rear section to the stern cleats so they don't bounce during transport.
+Make sure to use padding between the straps and powder coated frame to prevent chaffing and damage to the powder coating.